 Sorcerer to the Crown by Zen Cho. ★★★★

 Sorcerer to the Crown is an alternate history fantasy novel set in Regency England.
 Magic is running low in England, and many pin the blame on an easy target – Zacharias Wythe, the first ever Royal Sorcerer to be an African.
 Zacharias has to navigate political difficulties, a situation involving Malaysian witches, and find a way to return magic back to England.
-In this effort, he’s added by Prunella Gentleman, a mixed race women with prodigious magical abilities of her own.
+In this effort, he’s aided by Prunella Gentleman, a mixed race women with prodigious magical abilities of her own.
 It is one of those rare books that manages to deal with such difficult themes as institutionalized oppression but remain an overall fun and charming read.

 The comparisons to Susana Clarke’s Jonathan Strange & Mr Norrell are inevitable.
 Both are books about magicians and fairies in Regency era England.
 Both deal with returning magic to England.
 Both explore the ideas of who is allowed access to magic.
 While there are similarities between the two, I’d say that Sorcerer to the Crown is it’s own book.
 People who like Clarke’s book might like Cho’s, but people who hated Clarke’s book might love Cho’s, especially given the differences in tone and writing style.
 Sorcerer to the Crown is a much more accessible book that never takes itself too seriously.
 The result is delightful.